-Request an Attraction Access Pass at Guest Services at either of the two Six Flags theme parks in California, located in L.A.
-County’s Valencia and in Vallejo, east of San Francisco.
+Request an Attraction Access Pass at Guest Services at either of the two Six Flags theme parks in California, located in LA County’s Valencia and in Vallejo, east of San Francisco.
 The pass lets the guest and up to three companions board their chosen rides on a fairly set schedule, with set time intervals in between (at each ride, the attendant marks the time once the ride has been completed).
-You will need a doctor’s note, attesting that there is some kind of disability, to receive an Attraction Access Pass, but once you have received a pass at any Six Flag park, you won’t need to present a note again at any Six Flags—your information will be stored in the parks’ overall system.
+You will need a doctor’s note attesting that there is some kind of disability, to receive an Attraction Access Pass, but once you have received a pass at any Six Flags park, you won’t need to present a note again—your information will be stored in the parks’ overall system.

 Ask at Guest Relations about assisted listening devices for any shows; American Sign Language Interpreters are available if requested at least seven days in advance.
-Licensed Personal Care Attendants, meanwhile, can accompany a disabled guest for free.
+Licenced Personal Assistants, meanwhile, can accompany their disabled visitor for free.

 Balboa Park Museums, San Diego

-Seven museums around Balboa Park—including the Museum of Man, the San Diego Museum of Art, and the Museum of Photographic Arts—offer Social Stories that you can download ahead of time; these visual previews to the museums were created by high-functioning young adults with an ASD.
+Seven museums around Balboa Park including the Museum of Man, the San Diego Museum of Art and the Museum of Photographic Arts offer Social Storiesat you can download ahead of time; these visual previews to the museums were created by high-functioning young adults with ASD.

-Two of the park’s most kid-friendly museums also have special days for ASD families.
+Two of the park’s most child-friendly museums also have special days for ASD families.
 The Fleet Science Center offers Autism Accessibility Mornings on the third Saturday of each month.
-On such days, the museum opens early, for quieter explorations; has a designated cool-off space; and features a special, lowered-volume (and lights-on) IMAX screening.
+On such days, the museum opens early for quieter explorations; has a designated cooling-off space; and features a special, lowered-volume (and lights-on) IMAX screening.
 Nearby, The San Diego Natural History Museum offers ASD mornings every second Saturday of every month.
-Admission on those days includes a private, sensory-friendly showing of “Ocean Oasis” in the giant IMAX theater, and access to a quiet room from 9 a.m. to noon.
-Every day at the two museums, you can request assistive listening devices for use with the museum’s IMAX films, or closed-captioning devices for the Fleet’s Dome Theater.
+Admission on those days includes a private, sensory-friendly showing of 'Ocean Oasis' in the giant IMAX theatre, and access to a quiet room from 9 am to noon.
+Every day at the two museums you can request assistive listening devices for use with the museum’s IMAX films, or closed-captioning devices for the Fleet’s Dome Theater.

 San Diego Children’s Discovery Museum, Escondido